Rotschnabel/TwitchTTS/README.md

 1. Unzip the archive.
 2. Visit http://twitchapps.com/tmi and get your oauth token
-2. open config.py and paste your generated token into the "TOKEN" variable.
+2. Run "EDIT_CONFIGURATION.bat".
+That should open the config.py file in the bin folder.
+Paste your generated token into the "TOKEN" variable.
 Also change the "NICKNAME" variable to your twitch username.
 3. (Optional) Change TTS_USERS or TTS_LANGUAGE, see NOTES below
-4. Run twitch_tts.exe
+4. Run "RUN_TTSBOT.bat" or alternatively the twitch_tts.exe in the bin folder.

 ## Notes
 1. If you want only some users to be able to generate TTS, add them into the "TTS_USERS" list. e.g: